All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Wegovy (Semaglutide for Weight Management)

 Wegovy is FDA-approved for chronic weight management in adults with a BMI of 30 or higher, or 27 or higher with at least one weight-related comorbidity.
 The maintenance dose is 2.4 mg weekly.
-Despite strong clinical evidence supporting its use, many insurance plans still classify weight management drugs as non-essential or elective, which limits coverage.
+Despite strong clinical evidence supporting its use, many insurance plans still classify weight management drugs as non-important or elective, which limits coverage.

 Coverage by Insurance Plan Type

 Your type of insurance plan is the biggest factor in determining whether semaglutide will be covered and at what cost to you.
+For a complete cost breakdown, see our affordable GLP-1 options.

 Employer-Sponsored Commercial Insurance